Wednesday, June 22, 2016

 The Shelburne Museum

-The Shelburne Museum in Shelburne, Vt. (not to be confused with Shelburne Falls, N.Y.) is a large historical park which has been collecting historic buildings and artifacts for more than sixty years.
+The Shelburne Museum in Shelburne, Vt. (not to be confused with Shelburne Falls, Mass.) is a large historical park which has been collecting historic buildings and artifacts for more than sixty years.
 The most impressive and fascinating artifact is the side-wheel lake steamer Ticonderoga, which now rests on the hillside above Lake Champlain, where she used to sail.
 This ship is in amazingly good condition, and looks ready to slide back into the water at a moment's notice.
 I took a lot of pictures of her, but maybe we'd better concentrate on the railroad aspects of the museum.

 Two or three station buildings were moved to the site.